zvakanaka/internship_2016_zvakanaka.github.io/_posts/2016-7-9-Week-11-Saturday.md

 I think I will like Vim.
  - On every computer I use by default (even the chronos shell of my Chromebook)
  - Lightweight
- - Cool plugins like debugers and compilers
+ - Cool plugins like debuggers and compilers
  - IDEs have Vim mode